schwarzer-vulpecula/mini-forum-rails/README.md

 * User authentication with password hashing
 * User moderation and user ranks
 * Website redirections that make sense
+* Input sanitation and proper formatting
+* Basic searching for users, posts, and user specific posts

 Several things that should be noted: